wtraylor/modular_megafauna_model/docs/model.md

 Moreover, there has been no formal analysis how much a coarser temporal resolution affects the model outcome.
 So it seemed better to air on the side of a finer resolution.

+### Herbivore Cohorts {#sec_herbivore_cohorts}

+A cohort represents all herbivores born in one year.
+The state variables of a cohort represent an average over all individual animals within the cohort.
+The main reason to not simulate individuals is to save computational resources.

+These are the state variables for each herbivore object:

+- Age
+- Sex
+- Current energy need
+- Fat mass

+Each herbivore cohort is assigned a **herbivore functional type (HFT).**
+The HFT can be interpreted as representing a species, a guild, or a trophic level.
+An HFT is simply a user-defined, constant set of parameters defining physiology, life history, and everything else.
+Each **cohort population** contains all cohorts of one HFT in a particular habitat.
+Therefore, the maximum number of cohorts within one population is given by the HFT life span in years times two, for the two sexes.

 Offspring of large herbivores usually shows an even sex ratio.
 Most model processes don’t differentiate between males and females, only body size and age of maturity have sex-specific parameters.
-It seems important to at least set the basis for gender differentiation because some large herbivores do show pronounced sexual dimorphism not only in size (e.g. bison or proboscideans) but also in diet and behavior (e.g. elephants: \cite shannon2013diet).
+During the model design, it seemed advisable to at least set the basis for gender differentiation because some large herbivores do show pronounced sexual dimorphism not only in size (e.g. bison or proboscideans) but also in diet and behavior (e.g. elephants: \cite shannon2013diet).

 ### Body Mass and Composition {#sec_body_mass_and_composition}